aws/aws-cdk-rfcs/text/stateful-resources-one-pager.md

 Do you wish to continue (y/n)?
 ```

-Blocking these types of changes will keep the CloudFormation template in a safe state.
+Blocking these types of changes will keep CloudFormation templates in a safe state.
 Otherwise, if such changes are allowed to be deployed, out of band operations
 via CloudFormation will still pose a risk.